Asian Art Outpost

 suiken

-Drunken Fist is a traditional Chinese martial art / technique of Kung Fu.
+醉拳 is Drunken Fist, a traditional Chinese martial art/technique of Kung Fu.

 It is a northern style of martial art that imitates a drunk person in its movements.
 Many staggering movements serve to deceive the opponent and keep them off-balance.

-See Also...
-Drunken Monkey
+See Also: Drunken Monkey

 Drunken Monkey Kung Fu